-Authorize the Department of Health and Human Services to exercise a retroactive renewal option to the sole source agreement with Greater Nashua Council on Alcoholism, Vendor #166574-B001, 615 Amherst St. Nashua, NH 03063, for the provision of substance use disorder treatment services, residential and/or supportive housing, and wraparound services to pregnant and/or parenting women who are experiencing substance use disorders, have income at or below the 185% Federal Poverty Level, and are homeless, or at risk of becoming homeless, by increasing the price limitation by \$500,000 from \$1,000,000 to \$1,500,000 and by extending the contract completion date from June 30, 2018 to June 30, 2019, effective retroactive to June 30, 2018, upon Governor and Executive Council approval.100% Federal Funds
+Authorize the Department of Health and Human Services, Division for Behavioral Health, to amend a retroactive, sole source agreement with Greater Nashua Council on Alcoholism (Vendor #166574-B001), 615 Amherst St. Nashua, NH 03063, for the provision of substance use disorder treatment services, residential and/or supportive housing, and wraparound services for pregnant and/or parenting women who are experiencing substance use disorders, have income at or below the 185% Federal Poverty Level, and are homeless or at risk of becoming homeless, by increasing the price limitation by \$166,667 from \$1,500,000 to \$1,666,667 and by extending the contract completion date from June 30, 2019 to October 31, 2019, effective retroactive to June 30, 2019, upon Governor and Executive Council approval.
+100% Federal Funds.

-This agreement was originally approved by the Governor and Executive Council on September 7, 2016 (Item #9) and amended on April 19, 2017 (Item #5A) and again on June 21, 2017 (Item #20A).
+This agreement was originally approved by the Governor and Executive Council on September 7, 2016 (Item #9 Vote 5-0) and amended on April 19, 2017 (Item #5A Vote 5-0), June 21, 2017 (Item #20A Vote 5-0), and July 11, 2018 (Item #12 Vote 5-0).

-Funds are available in State Fiscal Year 2019 in the following account with authority to adjust encumbrances between State Fiscal Years through the Budget Office, without approval from Governor and Executive Council, if needed and justified.
+Funds to support this request are anticipated to be available in the following account for State Fiscal Year 2020 (SFY) upon the availability and continued appropriation of funds in the future operating budget, with authority to adjust amounts within the price limitation and adjust encumbrances between State Fiscal Years through the Budget Office, if needed and justified.